Julie Kalkbrenner, Kandiyohi County Recorder

 Effective December 1, 2014, the office of MN Secretary of State will terminate all UCC Satellite agreements with MN counties.
 Beginning December 1, 2014, all UCC filing activity must be conducted through the MN Secretary of State's Office UCC division.
 Click here for UCC Online Filing Guide.
 The UCC division may be contacted at www.sos.state.mn.us; by email at firstname.lastname@example.org; by phone at 877-551-6767; by fax at 651-215-1009.

 This includes birth, death and marriage records.
-The Kandiyohi County Recorder's Office is able to process requests for Certified copies of Births for the entire State of Minnesota for any birth occuring from 1935 to the present and for Deaths for the entire State of Minnesota for any death occuring from 1997 to the present in the State of Minnesota.
+The Kandiyohi County Recorder's Office is able to process requests for Certified copies of Births for the entire State of Minnesota for any birth occurring from 1935 to the present and for Deaths for the entire State of Minnesota for any death occurring from 1997 to the present in the State of Minnesota.
 For births before 1935 and deaths prior to 1997 you will need to contact the county of birth/death.
 Anyone can purchase plain copies of birth, death or marriage records but must prove "tangible interest" to obtain certified copies of birth or death records.
 Kandiyohi County Vital Records start in approximately 1870.
 If you need a certificate for someone born in another state, see the National Center for Health Statistics website for contact information.

 This includes filing and permanent retention of military discharges, notary public commissions, ministerial credentials, State and Federal Tax Liens and Bankruptcy proceedings.